wp-plugins/embed-bible-passages/readme.txt

 This version adds the ability to optionally show a "Powered by" attribution at the bottom of pages.

 == Changelog ==

+= 0.7 =
+1. IMPORTANT CHANGE: A correction to the shortcode naming system: The shortcode is now [embed_bible_passage reading_plan='bcp']. (reading-plan has been changed to reading_plan.
+See http://codex.wordpress.org/Shortcode_API.)

+1. The ability to use other than the default reading plan.

+1. An optional ability for users to select passages for days other than the current day by clicking on a calendar.

+1. An mp3 audio file is used for iPhone and iPad, rather than the default Flash audio file.

 = 0.211 =
 Improves the documentation and corrects the link in the "Powered by" attribution at the bottom of pages.